Consumer Financial Protection Bureau: Role

+The regulations implemented by the bureau are in Chapter X of Title XII Banks and Banking of the US Code of Federal Regulations.
+Notable examples include the ECOA (Equal Credit Opportunity Act – Regulation B), HMDA (Home Mortgage Disclosure Act – Regulation C), Alternative Mortgage Transaction Parity Act of 1982 (Regulation D), EFTA (Electronic Fund Transfer Act – Regulation E), FDCPA (Fair Debt Collection Practices Act – Regulation F), FCRA (Fair Credit Reporting Act – Regulation V), RESPA (Real Estate Settlement Procedures Act – Regulation X), TILA (Truth in Lending Act – Regulation Z), and Truth in Savings Act (Regulation DD).

 History

-In July 2010, Congress passed the Dodd–Frank Wall Street Reform and Consumer Protection Act, during the 111th United States Congress in response to the late-2000s recession and financial crisis.
-The agency was originally proposed in 2007 by then Harvard Law School professor Elizabeth Warren, who later became a US senator.
+In July 2010, Congress passed the Dodd–Frank Wall Street Reform and Consumer Protection Act, during the 111th United States Congress in response to the Great Recession and 2008 financial crisis.
+The agency was originally proposed in 2007 by then-Harvard Law School professor Elizabeth Warren, who later became a US senator.
 The proposed CFPB was actively supported by Americans for Financial Reform, a newly created umbrella organization of some 250 consumer, labor, civil rights and other activist organizations.

-On September 17, 2010, President Obama announced the appointment of Warren as Assistant to the President and Special Advisor to the Secretary of the Treasury on the Consumer Financial Protection Bureau to set up the new agency.
-Due to the way the legislation creating the bureau was written, until the first Director was in place, the agency was not able to write new rules or supervise financial institutions other than banks.
+On September 17, 2010, President Barack Obama announced the appointment of Warren as Assistant to the President and Special Advisor to the Secretary of the Treasury on the Consumer Financial Protection Bureau to set up the new agency.
+Due to the way the legislation creating the bureau was written, until the first director was in place, the agency was not able to write new rules or supervise financial institutions other than banks.

-On July 21, 2011, Senator Richard Shelby wrote an op‑ed for The Wall Street Journal affirming his continued opposition to a centralized structure, noting that both the Securities Exchange Commission and Federal Deposit Insurance Corporation had executive boards and that the CFPB should be no different.
-He noted lessons learned from experiences with Fannie Mae and Freddie Mac as support for his argument.

-Politico interpreted Shelby's statements as saying that Cordray's nomination was "dead on arrival".
-Republican threats of a filibuster to block the nomination in December 2011 led to Senate inaction.

 Elizabeth Warren, who proposed and established the CFPB, was removed from consideration as the bureau's first formal director after Obama administration officials became convinced Warren could not overcome strong Republican opposition.
-On July 17, President Obama nominated former Ohio Attorney General and Ohio State Treasurer Richard Cordray to be the first formal director of the CFPB.
+On July 17, Obama nominated former Ohio attorney general and Ohio state treasurer Richard Cordray to be the first formal director of the CFPB.
 Prior to his nomination, Cordray had been hired as chief of enforcement for the agency.